fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ![api/patients browser shows no ssn in patients json](../../images/9/22g.png)

-After creating the endpoint, ensure that the <i>frontend</i> shows the list of patients:
+After creating the endpoint, ensure that the *frontend* shows the list of patients:

 ![browser showing list of patients](../../images/9/22h.png)